 Presenter website: Rachel Hair

-In Zen Guitar, the author talks about finding the silence between the notes.
-Even when playing a reel full stop, Gráinne Hambly, exhibits such poise, authority and skill that every note has its moment giving her music a depth that is hard to describe.
-Velvet wrapped around steel, might get close!
-Her style of playing and her accompaniments while firmly traditional, incorporate and celebrate contemporary rhythms with amazing dexterity and flawless taste.
-Her accomplishments are many.
-She is popular in many countries and she tours around the world, has three solo CDs, two music books and two CDs with William Jackson.
+From her expressive renderings of airs to dynamic dance tunes, Grainne Hambly demonstrates ‘absolute mastery of the Irish harp’.
+Her accompaniments while firmly traditional, incorporate and celebrate contemporary rhythms with dexterity and flawless taste.
+Popular worldwide, Grainne has three solo CDs, two music books and a collaborative CD with William Jackson.
 Over the past year Gráinne has developed a popular online programme of workshops as well as participating in many online performances.
 With a master's degree from Queens University in Belfast and years of workshop experience, her teaching skills match her playing; she is patient, clear, and sharp-eyed.
 She teaches at most of the major summer schools in Ireland and is in much demand here when she's on tour.
 She was also on staff at You Gotta Have Harp's Harpers' Escape Weekend for 16 years.
 This year we're glad to have her here in person.
 She will be teaching at Somerset’s Sunday Harper’s Escape program from her home in County Mayo, Ireland.
 For the advancing student, eager to take on challenges, (warning: she makes it look easy!)
 Gráinne is a great choice.
 We're glad to be able to host Grainne on-site this year and see her in-person!